Uber wants to be 'the Amazon of transportation'

 Turns out, this is by design.

-To facilitate this endeavor, the company launched a new feature on Thursday called Mode Switch.
-It's an in-app tool that lets people see what modes of transportation the company offers in that location -- be it cars, bikes or scooters.
+To help this effort, the company launched a new feature Thursday called Mode Switch.
+It's an in-app tool that lets people see what modes of transportation the company offers in that location: cars, bikes or scooters.
 From there, riders can select what mode they want to use.

 Uber has steadily grown over the years to expand its footprint.
 It's now in more than 600 cities worldwide and has reeled in $14.9 billion in funding, which is more investment dollars than any other private startup in the world.
 However, it's still struggling to turn a profit.